Mohammedansari808/jujutsu-online-mobile-store-frontend/README.md

 # About This Page

-This page is an online mobile store so that customers can buy their mobiles in the online.
+##This page is an online mobile store so that customers can buy their mobiles in the online.
+##Authentication and Authorization is given in this web application.Only Admin has the Power to do CRUD Operations

 ## How to Use the Site
-1.Authorization and Authentication is used in this Website so Signup is mandatory.
+* Authorization and Authentication is used in this Website so Signup is mandatory.
-2.After Signup You will get a VERIFICATION LINK to your mail.
+* After Signup You will get a VERIFICATION LINK to your mail.
-3.You can Hop in only When you get verified by clicking the link.
+* You can Hop in only When you get verified by clicking the link.
-4.After Login You see the Products by Clicking Buy Product it will redirect to Shipping Component so that you can enter Your Address.
+* After Login You see the Products by Clicking Buy Product it will redirect to Shipping Component so that you can enter Your Address.
-5.After Entering the Address,it will redirect to PAYMENT PAGE created with help of STRIPE and you must enter the card details to Purchase the particular product
+* After Entering the Address,it will redirect to PAYMENT PAGE created with help of STRIPE and you must enter the card details to Purchase the particular product
-6.if the Payment is successful it WIll redirect you to Success Page and Your Order will Be placed 7.You can see your orders in My Orders Page and Delivery wil be in Pending Status
+* if the Payment is successful it WIll redirect you to Success Page and Your Order will Be placed
+* You can see your orders in My Orders Page and Delivery wil be in Pending Status
+* Pending Status is Only changed by the Admin.